wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 If you are driving into, or passing through any districts/states with any form of MCO in effect, please apply for a movement permit using the form [here](https://www.rmp.gov.my/docs/default-source/Penerbitan/borang-permit-pergerakan-pkpb.pdf?sfvrsn=2) at the nearest police station.
 This applies to travellers departing from KLIA/KLIA2 as well.
 See: [Known Areas Affected By MCO](#known-areas-affected-by-mco)

-## What should I expect about checks during my SHN?

-This section is no longer relevant if you enter after 23 November 2020 until further notice.

-You may be called to confirm that you are at your SHN location.
-Most commonly, personnel contracted by MOH will call you via WhatsApp and request that you turn on your camera to show your surrounding area, the wristband being worn correctly, and the gateway is turned on.

-There is also the possibility of random checks conducted in-person.

-See ICA’s page [here](https://www.ica.gov.sg/covid-19/shn), enforcement checks section.

 ## How long is the SHN going to be?

-<span style="text-decoration:underline;">If you are entering Singapore after 22 November 2020, 2359hrs:</span>

 14 days at a SHN dedicated facility.
 See [here](https://www.moh.gov.sg/news-highlights/details/updated-border-measures-for-travellers-from-malaysia-and-japan) for the latest update.

-<span style="text-decoration:underline;">If you are entering Singapore before 22 November 2020, 2359hrs:</span>

-If you have a travel history to Sabah within the last 14 days, it is 14 days at SHN dedicated facilities if you enter after 14th Oct, 2359hrs.
-See [here](https://www.facebook.com/sghealthministry/posts/10158568207415631) for the latest update.

-Otherwise, it is 7 days.

-If you have travel history outside of Malaysia, please refer to the ICA site [here](https://www.ica.gov.sg/covid-19/arrivalsg) for the latest guidelines.

 ## How much will the entirety of the SHN cost?